Karate Classes In St Margarets

 Our Karate classes in St Margarets focus on a variety of people, usually one of these three: Those who wish to practice a new self-defense skill or hobby which keeps them in good shape People who are seriously interested in learning Karate & People who wish to develop the capability to protect themselves while increasing their confidence in day to day life We can work with men, women and children of every age regardless of their experience or actual physical ability.

 Karate practice (St Margarets ) – Our Karate Classes in St Margarets

 Karate practice is usually divided into 3 key activities:

 Kihon (drilling of stances, blocks, punches, strikes and kicks)

 Kata (pre-arranged forms simulating combat situations)

-We bring these three activities together to bring you a complete Karate tuition experience in St Margarets .
+We bring these 3 activities together to bring a complete Karate tuition experience in St Margarets .

 Karate: historical details

 Karate history can be traced back some 1400 years, to Daruma, founder of Zen Buddhism in Western India.
 Daruma is said to have introduced Buddhism into China, incorporating spiritual and physical teaching methods that were so demanding that many of his disciples would drop in exhaustion.
 In order to give them greater strength and endurance, he developed a more progressive training system, which he recorded in a book, Ekkin-Kyo, which can be considered the first book on karate of all time.